StarRocks/starrocks-kubernetes-operator/doc/mount_external_configmaps_or_secrets_howto.md

 starrocks:
   starrocksBeSpec:
     configMaps:
+      # mount the whole configmap `my-configmap` to `/etc/my-configmap`
       - name: my-configmap
         mountPath: /etc/my-configmap

-  # kube-blocks chart will create a configmap named `my-configmap` with the following content
+  # a configmap named `my-configmap` will be created with the following content.
   configMaps:
   - name: my-configmap
     data: